weetmuts/SimpleCLIBuildOfAndroidApp/README.md

 The easiest way to build an Android app from the command line on Ubuntu.

-First: `sudo apt install android-sdk`
+First: `make android_tools`
-Then use sdkmanager to install latest platform, eg 29.
+This will install a binary package with the sdkmanager, then use the sdkmanager to install remaining tools and an Android SDK.

 Then run `make` to build the build/app.apk